CDiala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. Script that takes a list of words as input and prints only words that appear exactly once.
 14. Script to display lines containing the pattern “root” from the file /etc/passwd.
 15. Script to display the number of lines that contain the pattern “bin” in the file /etc/passwd.
+16. Script to display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+17. Script to display all the lines in the file /etc/passwd that do not contain the pattern “bin”.